 Clérigos, the Beacon of Porto

 Like any other port, Porto has always had his lighthouses.
-Emerging by the coast, they used to guide safely voyagers into the Douro River’s shelter.
-Centuries went by, technology advanced, and this old guiding flames burned out.
+Emerging by the coast, they used to safely guide the voyagers into the Douro River’s shelter.
+But centuries went by, technology advanced, and this old guiding flames burned out.

 I’ve always had a deep fascination by this marvellous tower.
-One of this city’s tallest buildings – although nothing compared to modern days skyscrapers – the Clérigos Tower has always had a big presence in my life: it always accompanied me walking down Cedofeita street, going to school as a child; I saw it amidst the mist every morning leaving for work; and it still is the first thing that captures my attention when I arrive in Porto, coming from the south in the highway or by train.
+One of this city’s tallest buildings – although nothing compared to the modern days’ skyscrapers – the Clérigos Tower has always had a big presence in my life: it always accompanied me walking down the Cedofeita street, going to school as a child.
+I also saw it amidst the mist every morning leaving for work.
+Even today it still is the first thing that captures my attention when I arrive in Porto, coming from the south in the highway or by train.

 This tower truly is a beacon for the city, guiding its people to its heart.